FarsetLabs/farsetlabs.github.io/events/how-to-start-a-class.md

 # Booking for a private event

-The Eventspace and the Workshop can both be booked for private events, and the lounge can be booked for private meetings.
+The [Events Room](/about/facility.html#events-room) and the [Project Room](/about/facility.html#project-room) can be booked for private events, and the lounge may be booked for private meetings.

 If you'd like to book any of these spaces, first check the [room availability calendar](/events/index.html) to make sure they're not in use.

+Guide Prices:

+* £25/hr - Event Space - 2hr min
+* £15/hr - Project Room - 2hr min
+* £10/hr - Lounge - 1hr min

+Discounts may be available for voluntary organisations, charities, and community groups operating in the South Belfast area depending on the relevance of the activity to the objects of Farset Labs.

 Then contact [events@farsetlabs.org.uk](mailto:events@farsetlabs.org.uk) to discuss dates and fees.